leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 4. You are to decide if VLANs need to be spanned across access switches or if each access  switch will have a dedicated user VLAN.
 Why have you made this decision?

 Each switch will have a dedicated user VLAN, this ensures traffic is separated.
 Layer 3 switches can be divided so that physical connections to the layer 3 can still be made.
-Data will still be handled as if it was snet on separate devices

 **Note** this decision will influence if the link between the distribution switches is L2 or L3.